bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 colSums(mgs_sp_relab > 25)
 ```

-**QX: Which sample has the fewest observed species?**
+**Q4: Which sample has the fewest observed species?**

-**QX: In this sample with the fewest observed species what genus explains the vast
+**Q5: In this sample with the fewest observed species what genus explains the vast
 majority of taxonomically annotated reads?** Note: you could either use R or you could
 open the species abundance table you created in Excel to answer this question.